qawolf/qawolf/docs/docs/use_custom_selectors.md

 ]
 ```

-In the code above, you see that the element you clicked on is stored under the `"node"` key, and that all its attributes are saved.
+In the code above, you'll notice that the element you clicked on is stored under the `"node"` key, and that all of its attributes are saved.
 The two direct ancestors are also stored under the `"ancestors"` key of the `Selector` object.

 When you run your test, QA Wolf will look for a close enough match to the original element you clicked on.
-By considering all element attributes, the test will be more robust to situations like dynamic CSS classes and changes to your front end code.
+It will consider all of the target element attributes, as well as those of its two ancestors.
+By not relying on a single brittle selector, your tests will be more robust to scenarios like dynamic CSS classes and changes to your front end code.

 To learn more about how QA Wolf finds a close enough match to the target element, see [how it works documentation](TODOUPDATELINK).

 ## Edit generated selectors

-You may want to edit the element selectors in your test code.
-You can edit these selectors as you create your test since the [test code is generated](TODOFIXLINK) as you use your application.
+You can edit element selectors as you create your test, since the [test code is generated](TODOFIXLINK) as you use your application.
 The [interactive REPL](use_the_repl) can be helpful in trying out selectors.

-If you find yourself using the same attribute frequently to target elements, such as the `data-qa` test attribute, try [setting `QAW_ATTRIBUTE`](TODOFIXLINK).
+If you find yourself using the same attribute frequently to target elements, such as the `data-qa` attribute, try [setting `QAW_ATTRIBUTE`](TODOFIXLINK).
 This will configure QA Wolf to generate code targeting elements based on that attribute whenever possible.

 QA Wolf supports two types of custom selectors: [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and text selectors.